ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 ### Customized fluentd image

-Fluentd official images do not contain any of the plugins (elasticsearch, prometheus monitoring, etc.) that are needed.
-A customized fluentd image need to be built.
+[Fluentd official images](https://github.com/fluent/fluentd-docker-image) do not contain any of the plugins (elasticsearch, prometheus monitoring, etc.) that are needed.

+There are also available [fluentd images for kubernetes](https://github.com/fluent/fluentd-kubernetes-daemonset), but they are customized to parse kubernetes logs (deploy fluentd as forwarder and not as aggregator) and there is one image per output plugin (one for elasticsearch, one for kafka, etc.)

+Since in the future I might configure the aggregator to dispath logs to another source (i.e Kafka for building a analytics Data Pipeline), I have decided to build a customized fluentd image with just the plugins I need, and containing default configuration to deploy fluentd as aggregator.

 {{site.data.alerts.tip}}

+[fluentd-kubernetes-daemonset images](https://github.com/fluent/fluentd-kubernetes-daemonset) should work for deploying fluentd as Deployment.
+For outputing to the ES you just need to select the adequate [fluentd-kubernetes-daemonset image tag](https://hub.docker.com/r/fluent/fluentd-kubernetes-daemonset/tags).

-You can create your own customized docker image or use mine.
+As alternative, you can create your own customized docker image or use mine.
 You can find it in [ricsanfre/fluentd-aggregator github repository](https://github.com/ricsanfre/fluentd-aggregator).
 These images are available in docker hub:

 - `ricsanfre/fluentd-aggregator:v1.14-debian-1`: for amd64 architectures